Tainted-Fool/Portfolio/README.md

 # Portfolio
-Source codes of programs I've created
+Hello Employers!

+Here you will find a range of computer languages I've worked on during my computer science studies.